eellak/fossbot-web-simulator/README.md

 Future Work
 ------------

 There are still opportunities for further enhancement of the Fossbot Web Simulator.
 I am confident that, with the combined efforts of the Open Source community, this goal can be achieved.
-Feel free, to contribute and participate on that project, any suggestion and improvement are welcomed.
+Feel free, to contribute and participate on this project, any suggestions and improvements are welcome.

 Some thoughts for future work:

 1. Enhance Fossbot Model in Godot
 2. Refine Terrain Generation
-3. Diversify Preset Levels
+3. Diversify Preset Client Levels
 4. Extend JavaScript Library
 5. Extend Python Godot Library for AI Training